IT Support Automation Examples: 20 Ranked by Operational Impact

 9. Access Request Auto-Approval for Low-Risk Roles

-Why it matters: Approval bottlenecks on low-risk access requests are one of the most common sources of IT perception problems among business stakeholders.
+Why it matters: Approval bottlenecks on low-risk access requests are a common source of IT perception problems.
 Removing approval steps that add no real risk control recovers IT credibility as much as agent time.

 10. Onboarding Workflow Orchestration

-What it does: Triggers a coordinated sequence of IT provisioning actions across connected systems when a new employee record is created in the HR system: account creation, email setup, device allocation, security group assignment, and application access configuration.
+What it does: Triggers a coordinated sequence of IT provisioning actions when a new employee record is created in the HR system.
+Account creation, email setup, device allocation, security group assignment, and application access configuration all execute across connected systems.

 Why it matters: Manual onboarding coordination between IT, HR, and facilities is one of the highest-effort, most error-prone workflows in mid-market IT.
-Orchestrated automation eliminates the manual coordination and reduces onboarding IT readiness time from days to hours.
+Orchestrated automation eliminates the manual coordination.
+It reduces onboarding IT readiness time from days to hours.
 According to Ivanti’s 2024 research, only 41% of organisations automate onboarding despite it being the most predictable workflow in any IT operation.

 Precondition: Requires HR system integration and a documented, agreed onboarding workflow across IT, HR, and facilities.